chmwzc/chmwzc/README.md

 ## Hi there 👋

-I'm Zi Cheng, a Scientist in the Materials Science and Chemistry Department of the Institute of High Performance Computing (IHPC), a research institute under the Agency for Science, Technology and Research (A*STAR)
+I'm Zi Cheng, a Scientist in the Computing and Intelligence department of the Institute of High Performance Computing (IHPC), a research institute under the Agency for Science, Technology and Research (A*STAR)

-- 🔭 I’m currently working on developing software and applications for quantum algorithms in chemistry-related areas, as well as several industry projects
+- 🔭 I’m currently working on:
+  -  Developing software and applications for quantum algorithms in chemistry-related areas
+  -  Other than the (usual) electronic structure problem, some previous projects involved the use of quantum algorithms to model molecular docking and adsorption.
+- :floppy_disk: Apart from quantum computing, I've also designed and built a semi-autonomous Python-based workflow to calculate reaction energy barriers and transition states using computational chemistry software

 ###  Short Biography